robinst/pict-rs/README.md

 These binaries are called by pict-rs to process uploaded media, so they must be in the `$PATH` available to pict-rs.

+A notable issue here is imagemagick 7, which is not packaged in Debian Sid and therefore unavailable in any version of Debian or Ubuntu.
+If you are running an ubuntu or debian system, consider using the [Nix](#nix) installation and run method.

 ##### Compile from Source
 pict-rs can be compiled from source using a recent version of the rust compiler.
 I do development and produce releases on 1.70. pict-rs also requires the `protoc` protobuf compiler to be present at